 - Where do I park?
 Parking in the tennis center lot is tight and limited.
 Additional spaces are available on the north and south side streets that intersect 40th street.
 No parking is allowed on the south side of 40th street.

 - Can I drop my child off and leave the facility?
 Please do not drop off any children ages 10 and under without an adult present the entire session.
-Parents/Guardians are expected to stay in the facility during Red Runner & Orange Crusher programs and are welcome to be on court as an observer.
+One parent/guardian are expected to stay in the facility during Red Runner & Orange Crusher programs and are welcome to be on court as an observer.

 - What is the bathroom procedure?
 If a child needs to use the bathroom, a volunteer/staff will escort them to the lobby, where they alert parents/guardians.
 If no one is present, volunteers/staff - in pairs - will escort the child to the bathroom.

 - What shoes are recommended?
 Any closed toe tennis shoe is recommended.
 If you do not have access to quality sport shoes, please let the ICT staff know.